Dear reader of ADxS.org, please excuse the disruption.

 One person with ADHD reported that he could concentrate much better on things and stay on top of individual household chores for much longer if he lowered the shutters in his home (during the day) or dimmed the lights (in the evening) and also put on a headlamp, as used by hikers, joggers or some cyclists at night.

-Unlike in the past, he was no longer distracted by things outside the narrow cone of the spotlight when doing housework (which he didn’t find intrinsically interesting).
+Unlike in the past, he was no longer distracted by things outside the narrow cone of the spotlight when doing (intrinsically uninteresting) housework.

 3.1.6.
 Reduce distraction at the computer